 Why?
 If you store your knives in a drawer (like I used to), then you are subjecting your precious knives to a harsh environment where they can become damaged.
 Knives in a drawer are bumped into by other utensils, other knives, and anything else that is in the drawer.
-You could use some slotted organizers like this one or this one, but I don’t have the space.
+You could use some slotted organizers like this one, but I don’t have the space.

 Poor storage of knives is one of the top reasons that knives get damaged.

 See the M.O.C.
 Woodworks White Oak 12 Inch Wood Magnetic Knife Holder at Amazon.

 Some knives come in a set—they often come with a knife block for storage.
 They are definitely better than keeping your knives in a drawer.

 Personally, I prefer not to use a knife block since I can’t clean inside the knife slots.
 I’m just a little too particular in the kitchen to have an area that I cannot thoroughly clean.

 The best way to store your knives is on a magnetic strip.
 If you have been in the kitchen of any restaurant, then you have probably seen the way professional chefs store their knives: A magnetic knife strip

 The M.O.C.
 Magnetic Knife Strip was developed and created by Aaron Weinstock, the founder of M.O.C.
 Woodworks.
 He is a bit of an inventor and is constantly coming up with new ideas.